Aircloak/aircloak/slate/source/index.md

 Each row is a JSON object with key-value pairs, where the key is the column name, and the value, a JSON encoded value.

 The API accepts gzipped payloads.
+The `Content-Encoding` header should be set to `gzip` if the data is compressed.

 The examples used assume you have two tables defined with the following table structures: